mythemeria/ctf-writeups/huntress/reversing/oceanlocust.md

 #### _Does it always output the same thing given the same input?_

-Already knew this from before - yes
+Already knew this from before - the chunks are rearranged but their content is the same

 ---